HMFazleRabbi/wc-account-browser/README.md

    npm install @wagmi/core viem wagmi --legacy-peer-deps
    ```

+   **Note on `--legacy-peer-deps`:** The `--legacy-peer-deps` flag is used to instruct npm to use the older, more permissive peer dependency algorithm instead of the stricter one introduced in npm version 7.
+This flag is helpful in certain scenarios where older packages or dependencies rely on the legacy behavior.
+However, it's generally recommended to update packages to support the newer peer dependency algorithm for a more robust and maintainable package ecosystem.

 Once you have all the dependencies installed, you can start the development server and run the project locally with the following command:

 ```bash